Sbosh11/FCC-technical-documentation-page/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/Sbosh11/pen/pQbGve.
+ You can find this live page at https://tech-doc-page-sibs.netlify.com/#The_two_axes_of_flexbox.